 Safe eating during cancer treatment

 Some raw foods can contain germs that can hurt you when cancer or treatment weakens your immune system.
-Ask your doctor or nurse about how to eat well but safely.
+Ask your health care provider about how to eat well and safely.

 Be careful when you have dairy products:

 - All milk, yogurt, cheese, and other dairy should have the word pasteurized on their containers.

 - DO NOT eat soft cheeses or cheeses with blue veins (such as Brie, Camembert, Roquefort, Stilton, Gorgonzola, and Bleu).

 - DO NOT eat Mexican-style cheeses (such as queso blanco fresco and cotija).

 Fruits and vegetables:

 - Wash all raw fruits, vegetables, and fresh herbs with cold running water.

 - DO NOT eat raw vegetable sprouts (such as alfalfa and mung bean).